Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Abstract

 Estimating the \emph{cardinality} (number of distinct elements) of a large multiset is a classic problem in streaming and sketching, dating back to Flajolet and Martin's classic \textsf{Probabilistic Counting} ($\PCSA$) algorithm from 1983.

 In this paper we study the intrinsic tradeoff between the \emph{space complexity} of the sketch and its \emph{estimation error} in the \textsc{random oracle} model.
-We define a new measure of efficiency for cardinality estimators called the \emph{Fisher}-\emph{Shannon} ($\fish$) number $\mathcal{H}/\mathcal{I}$.
-It captures the tension between the limiting Shannon entropy ($\mathcal{H}$) of the sketch and its normalized Fisher information ($\mathcal{I}$), which characterizes the variance of a statistically efficient, asymptotically unbiased estimator.
+We define a new measure of efficiency for data sketches called the \emph{Fisher}-\emph{Shannon} ($\fish$) number $\mathcal{H}/\mathcal{I}$.
+It captures the tension between the limiting Shannon entropy ($\mathcal{H}$) of the sketch and its normalized Fisher information ($\mathcal{I}$) that characterizes the variance of a statistically efficient, asymptotically unbiased estimator.
+Our aim in introducing the $\fish$-number is to build the mathematical machinery necessary to argue for \emph{precise} optimality, rather than \emph{asymptotic} optimality, up to large constant factors.

 Our results are as follows.